EnviDat/monitoring-backend/gcnet/README.rst

 Configuration files are in the directory "gcnet/config".

-All station-specific information and parameters should be defined in stations.ini.
-To change a calibration parameter it is only necessary to edit this file and restart the backend without editing the code.
+All station-specific information and parameters should be specified in "stations.ini" To change a calibration parameter it is only necessary to edit this file and restart the backend without editing the code.

 **[DEFAULT] section**

 The [DEFAULT] section contains the base parameters that can be overwritten in the next sections that correspond to single stations.

   * *csv_data_dir* is the file path where csv files are located that will be used to import data into Postgres database.
 Do not put a slash at the end of the *csv_data_dir* value!
   * **Warning**: *csv_data_dir* must be the same location to the "gcnet_metadata.ini" section [file] setting 'csv_fileloc'!!!!!
   * *no_data* is the value that will replace the values in the data that are missing or out of the bounds defined by the calibration parameters.
 For example, "999".